 How do you earn Qatar Airways Privilege Club miles?

 Qatar Airways Privilege Club is transfer partners with Citi ThankYou, and points transfer at a 1:1 ratio.
 If you want to maximize the Citi ThankYou points you can earn, you can’t beat the Citi Premier® Card (review).
 The $95 annual fee card has a welcome bonus of 80,000 points after spending $4,000 within the first three months of card membership, and it offers 3x points on dining, gas stations, supermarkets, air travel, and hotels.

 If you really want to maximize your points, it makes sense to pick up a no annual fee card complement:

-- The Citi Rewards+® Card (review) rounds up purchases to the nearest 10 ThankYou points, and offers 2x points at supermarkets and gas stations, for the first $6,000 spent every year
+- The Citi Rewards+® Card (review) rounds up purchases to the nearest 10 ThankYou points, and offers 2x points at supermarkets and gas stations, for the first $6,000 spent every year and then 1x.

 There are lots of ways to earn Citi ThankYou points